shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Elemental Trick

-At level 7, you become familiar with certain spells.

-Spells that deal damage of your attuned element cost 5 Spell Points less to cast.
-Bending Tricks that deal damage of your attuned element are considered an Elemental Bending Trick.
-Elemental Bending Tricks cost an additional 5 Spell Points less to cast.

-Additionally, you may end one of your active Elemental Bending Tricks as a free action.
+At level 7, you learn how to warp spells into your element.
+You gain the following bond affinity option:

+-   Elemental: 10 Spell Points.
+This spell deals damage of the type of your attuned element instead of its original type, if it deals damage.

 ### Combo Moves